AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_calendar.md

 # Setting up a stakeholder calendar

-An internal research calendar can be a useful tool to keep opportunities to participate in research on the radar of stakeholders, and simplifies administration.
+An internal research calendar can be a useful tool to keep opportunities to participate in research on the radar of stakeholders and simplify administration.

 ## Setting up Google Calendar